Navigating Valentine’s Day After Betrayal: A Path to Healing

 Whether you choose to spend Valentine’s Day apart or together, use this time to clarify what you want from your relationship.
 Reflect on:

-Consider what makes you feel valued and secure
+What makes you feel valued and secure?

-Define boundaries that protect your emotional well-being
+Define boundaries that protect your emotional well-being.

-Develop ways to nurture connection that feel authentic and safe
+Develop ways to nurture connection that feel authentic and safe.

 Write down your feelings and needs.